hai-vr/documentation/docs/products/retexturing-assistant/index.md

 - Add a "Retexturing Assistant" component to that new GameObject.
 - ...
 - ...
-- ...
+- Depending on your image editor:
+  - If you use Photoshop, set *Clipboard Format* to *Photoshop*.
+  - If you use GIMP, set *Clipboard Format* to *GIMP*.
+  - Otherwise, set *Clipboard Format* to *Generic*, or try each option to see if your editor accepts the clipboard as a transparent image.

-- If you have no intention to continue editing, you can remove the *Retexturing Assistant* component, or you can keep it.
+Whenever you have no intention to continue editing, you can remove the *Retexturing Assistant* component, or you can keep it.

-    - This component has no effect during builds.
+This component has no effect during builds.

 ### Identifying texture regions